heptarch/heptarch.github.io/projects.md

 ### 2.4 <a href="#tbc">An experiment</a><a id="sec-2-4" name="sec-2-4"></a>

-If Bell Labs made innovation systematic, why hasn't that innovation been reproduced elsewhere?
+If Bell Labs made innovation systematic, why hasn't that degree of innovation been reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
-Maybe it's simply about scale, and the technocapital circumstances that made innovation possible, at that scale, were historically unique.
+Maybe the lucky confluence was Bell Labs itself, in the technocapital circumstances that made that balance of freedom and application possible for such a long period.